Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories

 We extend the coupled DLR measure to include fermions by introducing Grassmann-valued lattice spinors.
-Work at finite volume on the cylinder $\Lambda_{T,L}$ as in \S4.1.
-At each site $n\in\Lambda_{T,L}$ let $\psi(n)$ and $\bar\psi(n)$ be independent Grassmann generators, carrying spin and internal indices and transforming in a unitary representation of $G$.
+Work at finite volume on the cylinder $\Lambda=\Lambda_{T,L}$ as in the preceding subsection, with the understanding that statements on the infinite lattice are interpreted by taking the limit $T,L\to\infty$ on local observables.
+At each site $n\in\Lambda$ let $\psi(n)$ and $\bar\psi(n)$ be independent Grassmann generators, carrying spin and internal indices and transforming in a unitary representation of $G$.
 The fermionic integration is the Berezin product measure

 for some fixed ordering of the site/index pairs.

 We keep the support convention of the preceding subsection: a functional is supported in $\Lambda_+$ if it depends only on site variables at sites $n\in\Lambda_+$ and on link variables $U_\mu(n)$ whose endpoints $n$ and $n+\hat\mu$ both lie in $\Lambda_+$.
 Let $\cA_+$ be the algebra generated by bounded bosonic functionals supported in $\Lambda_+$ together with polynomials in the Grassmann generators $\{\psi(n),\bar\psi(n)\}_{n\in\Lambda_+}$.
 Let $\cA_+^{\mathrm{even}}\subset\cA_+$ denote its even subalgebra.